joglomedia/easydock-linux/README.md

 # Easydock
-Dockerize your PHP or npm apps in one click ;)
+Dockerize your PHP apps in one click ;)

 ## Documentation